discoveryjs/scan-fs/README.md

   `rules` defines which files should be added to a result and how to process them.
 When not set no any file will be matched.
 A first rule that can be applied wins, so other rules are skipping.

+- **resolveSymlinks**

+  Type: `boolean`
+  Default: `false`

+  Try to resolve the canonical pathname for symbolic links, the result is storing in `realpath` of `Symlink`.
+In case a resolving is failed or disabled the `realpath` field will contain `null`.
+On failure, an error is emitting with reason `resolve-symlink`.

 - **onError**

   Type: `function(error)` or `null`